NSO-developer/ha-hcc/raft-l2/README.md

 This demo uses Docker containers to set up the Tail-f HCC NSO package in layer 2 mode with NSO and its dependencies as described in the NSO Administration Guide chapter "Tail-f HCC Package".
-The steps for the paris, london, and berlin nodes described by the documentation are implemented by the setup.sh, compose.yaml, common-services.yml, manager.Dockerfile, Dockerfile, and demo_setup.sh files.
+The steps for the paris nodes described by the documentation are implemented by the setup.sh, compose.yaml, common-services.yml, manager.Dockerfile, Dockerfile, and demo_setup.sh files.

-The paris, london, and berlin container nodes use the NSO production container while a simple manager container for Docker host access through the VIP address uses a Debian distribution.
+The paris container nodes use the NSO production container while a simple manager container for Docker host access through the VIP address uses a Debian distribution.

 Further Reading
 ---------------

 + NSO Administrator Guide: NSO HA Raft & Tail-f HCC Package
-+ examples.ncs/development-guide/high-availability examples
++ examples.ncs/high-availability examples
 + https://github.com/ThomasHabets/arping
 + https://wiki.linuxfoundation.org/networking/iproute2
 + https://docs.docker.com/compose/